 Add in some red pepper flakes to give this dish a little kick.

 Swap some of the water for beef stock to give this dish more flavor.
 Chicken broth if using Alfredo sauce and chicken or turkey.
 For some reason I prefer to use a tomato sauce with beef and pork and a white sauce with poultry.
-Are you the same way?
-Leave me a comment and let me know if you have any rules like this.

 Add a little fresh basil in when you add the spinach.